The Pituitary Gland

 Then the blood carries them to their target, which causes the release of other hormones.

 The targets may be body tissues such as clusters of cells.
-Or the final destination of these hormones can also be specialized endocrine glands.
+The final destination of these hormones can also be specialized endocrine glands.

 Why is this important?
 Because hormones are chemical couriers that assist the body’s organs in communicating with each other.